TommiGustafsson-HMP/foam/packages/foam-vscode/README.md

 ### 3. Custom File Dropdown Provider

-When the `"foam.use-custom-file-dropdown-provider"` setting is `true`, Visual Studio Code uses a custom file dropdown provider that places dropped files under `/uploads/` using a special logic.
+When the `"foam.useCustomFileDropdownProvider"` setting is `true`, Visual Studio Code uses a custom file dropdown provider that places dropped files under `/uploads/` using a special logic.
 It creates a folder under `/uploads/` based on the current document folder and the current document name.
 For example, files related to `/Items/Amulets.md` will go under `/uploads/Items/Amulets/`.

 #### 3.1.
 Uploads Folder Name Customization

-The uploads folder name is customizable via the `"foam.file-dropdown.uploads-folder-name"` setting.
+The uploads folder name is customizable via the `"foam.fileDropdown.uploadsFolderName"` setting.

 The default value is `"uploads"`.

 #### 3.2.
 File Dropdown Template

-You can customize the file dropdown template with the `foam.file-dropdown.file-template-format` setting.
+You can customize the file dropdown template with the `foam.fileDropdown.fileTemplateFormat` setting.

 <table>